Emmybritt/remwaste-frontend-assessment/README.md

 - Errors such as network failures or invalid responses are caught early.
 - The user experience isn't broken by unhandled exceptions.
-- A utility function is included to consistently extract and display error messages.
+- A utility function is included to consistently extract and display proper error messages.

 ---